rocket-pool/RPIPs/RPIPs/RPIP-71.md

 - When a withdrawal request is fulfilled, the Withdrawal Queue SHALL burn the corresponding rETH.
 The user SHALL receive the stored ETH value at the time of the request or the value at time of rETH burn, whichever is smaller.
 - Any remaining ETH corresponding to that rETH burn SHALL be transferred to the deposit pool.

-### Tracking Exiting ETH

-- Expected user capital is defined as `32 ETH - validator bond`.
-(This should be fixed under bond curve changes.)
-- When `notifyExit` is called for a megapool validator that wasn't requested to exit, a variable `exiting_eth` SHALL be increased by the expected user capital of that validator.
-- When `notifyFinalBalance` is called for a megapool validator that wasn't requested to exit, `exiting_eth` SHALL be decreased by the expected user capital.
-If the megapool validator was requested to exit, `requested_eth` SHALL be decreased instead.

 ### Validator Exit Selection

 For the purposes of this section, the withdrawal shortfall is defined as the remaining ETH required to fully satisfy all pending Withdrawal Queue requests after accounting for:
-- `requested_eth` (as defined in RPIP‑80),
+- `requested_exit_eth` (defined in RPIP‑80),
-- `exiting_eth`,
+- `voluntary_exit_eth` (defined in RPIP-80),
 - ETH held by the rETH contract, and
 - ETH held by the deposit pool.

 If the withdrawal shortfall is at least 32 ETH, additional megapool validators MUST be selected and added to the exit list as defined in this section.
+### If `megapool_exit_phase = false`

+- The protocol SHALL allow the oDAO, by majority vote, to request minipools to exit as specified in RPIP-80.
+The amount necessary to cover the withdrawal shortfall SHALL act as a hard cap on the possible exit requests.
+- The oDAO SHOULD monitor the number of voluntarily exiting minipools and only request exits to cover the withdrawal shortfall after accounting for them.
+- The oDAO SHOULD select minipools by prioritizing higher-commission minipools and SHOULD ignore any minipool that has received a `did_not_exit_penalty` within the last `did_not_exit_cooldown` (defined in RPIP-80).
+- The oDAO MAY use time until the next validator sweep as a tie-breaker between minipools with equal commission.
+### If `megapool_exit_phase = true`
 #### Eligible megapool validator set

-With the upgrade that implements this proposal, the protocol SHALL initialize a set of eligible megapool validators from which validators can be selected for exit under this proposal.
+The protocol SHALL initialize a set of eligible megapool validators from which validators can be selected for exit under this proposal.
 A megapool validator MUST satisfy all of the following conditions in order to be included in this set:
 - `stake` was already called for the validator.
 - The validator is not already exiting.

-After the upgrade that implements this RPIP:
 - When `stake` is called for a megapool validator, the protocol SHALL schedule the addition of that validator to the eligible megapool validator set after a pDAO‑configurable `staking_delay`.
-- When an exit request is made for a megapool validator under RPIP‑80, that validator MUST be removed from the eligible megapool validator set.
+- When an exit request is made for a megapool validator under RPIP‑80, that validator MUST be removed from the eligible megapool validator set or the scheduled inclusion MUST be canceled.
-- When `notifyExit` is called for a megapool validator that is still in the eligible megapool validator set, that validator MUST be removed from it.
+- When `notifyExit` is called for a megapool validator that is still in the eligible megapool validator set, that validator MUST be removed or the scheduled inclusion MUST be canceled.
 #### Tournament-based selection

 Let `N` be the current size of the eligible megapool validator set.
 Let `k` be `tournament_size` (or `N` if `tournament_size > N`).
 The protocol SHALL allow to repeatedly select validators while: